Problems I see fairly regularly are tied to the code base and development team practices.

 I could go on.
 My question is, “What are you doing about these constraints and impediments?”

-One option is to train your development team to give them the information and hands-on experience so that they can start.
+One option is to train your development team in agile technical practices to give them the information and hands-on experience so that they can start approaching the code base with agility.